 - We talk about math all the time, which is funny because Sarah will tell you that she doesn’t like math and isn’t good at it.
 That’s where the “Concepts of” course titles come in.
 We spend very little time working out problems, and a lot of time discussing the concepts behind them and their applications.

 - We do this so often I actually wrote a whole separate post about it, called Real-world high school math: Learning algebra and geometry from life.
 I definitely recommend you check that out, as it lists a lot of the great resources we’ve used – such as Dragonbox apps and Life of Fred books – as well as some of the many conversational topics that fall into algebraic or geometric concepts.
+(And while Life of Fred is described as a Christian series, we are a secular homeschooling family and haven’t had any problems using the fairly few spiritual references we’ve found as talking points about what different people believe, which we like to do anyway.

 Personal Finance 1 – 0.5 credits